thereviews/thereviews.github.io/_posts/2026-02-14-/2026-02-14 /2026-02-14-how-to-choose-nvr.md

 ---
-title: "6 Best IP Camera NVRs (2026) – 4K, ONVIF, PoE & Mixed-brand Compatibility"
+title: "How to Choose the Right NVR (2026) – Ultimate Guide"
 description: "
 Compare the 6 best IP camera NVRs of 2026 for home and business.
 See top 4K NVRs with ONVIF support, PoE and mixed-brand compatibility."
-date: 2026-01-13
+date: 2026-02-14
-permalink: MVR-Buyer’s-Guide
+permalink: How-to-Choose-NVR
 ---